graciellehigino/ms_range_interactions/manuscript.md

 # Results

-Mammal species found in the Serengeti food web are widespread in Africa, especially in grasslands and savannahs (left panel of @fig:richness).
+Mammal species found in the Serengeti food web are widespread in Africa, especially in grasslands and Savannahs (left panel of @fig:richness).
 However, most local networks (83.2%) built using the original IUCN range maps had at least one mammal species without a path to a primary producer (right panel of
 @fig:richness).
 On average, local food webs had almost the third of their mammal